TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/References/Index.rst

 References
 ==========

-For a more detailed description of TSconfig, TCA and TypoScript reference, please see :ref:`t3coreapi:next-steps`.

 TSconfig Reference
    :doc:`TSconfig Reference <t3tsconfig:Index>` covers both
    *Page TSconfig* and *User TSconfig*, with which you are able to change the behavior of